gotfunc/unity-cookbook/README.md

 Using a reference to a NavMeshSurface, this script will bake your NavMesh on start.

 ### [GoToClick.cs](https://github.com/gotfunc/unity-scripts/blob/master/GoToClick.cs)
-Moves an agent to the click position.
+Using a reference to a camera and an agent, handles agent movement towards the click position using a raycast.